ax-va/Python-Machine-Learning-Recipes-Gallatin-Albon-2023/terms.md

+*feature matrix* = matrix where rows are features, and each column is observations of a feature

 *feature extraction* = projecting features to significantly fewer dimensions keeping high-quality models

 *feature selection* = selecting high-quality, informative features and dropping less useful features